Healthy Homes Assessment Woolwich

 What We Do

-As building inspectors we deal with all the components associated with expert house examinations.
-We are there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements associated with professional house inspects.
+We are there to make sure you make the best choice when it comes to buying your next home.

-We are specialised in a range of solutions to ensure you are fully updated on the condition of any property that you might be thinking of buying or selling along with other services.
+We specialise in a range of services to ensure that you are completely informed about the condition of any property that you might be contemplating buying or selling in addition to other services.

-Our systematic method of conducting your home inspection and the latest software technology which includes digital photos in the document, you can actually see any issues that could be discovered.
-Thanks to our comprehensive report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.
+We have a systematic approach to your property inspection and the latest in technology for software which includes digital photos in your report, you are able to actually see any problems that might be found.
+Through our detailed report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports